 Find out more...

-David's painting style is based on what he calls "natural abstraction," in which he likes to develop realistic subjects using abstract design principles that he finds in Nature.
+My painting style is based on what I call natural abstraction, in which I like to develop realistic subjects using abstract design principles that I find in Nature.

 Support for Conservation: